ShubhangiDabral13/My-Notes/03).Feature Engineering/README.md

    Whether regression or classification problem we don't need to perform feature scaling cause the number of
     branches remain same irrespective of the number of features.

+## Handle Missing values in categorical dataset.

+#### 1.Delete the rows
+One way is to delete the rows which contains the missing values.
+But this is not an afective method cause by deleting the rows we are loosing information from our dataset.
+It is affective when we have suppose thousands of rows and there are 2-3 rows which have missing values.

+#### 2.Replace with the most frequent values.
+If we have mssing values in the particular columns then we caan replace that columns missing value with the most frequent value of that column.
+But it does not guarantee.

+#### 3.Apply classifier algorithm to predict.
+We can apply classifier algorithm to our dataset by treating the column which has a missing values as an output(y)/target of our model and other columns including actual output or taget column as a x or input columns for the classification model .
+First we train the model without missing  values and after that for testing we pass those missing rows whose values we want.

+#### 4.Apply unsupervised machine learning algorithms.
+Applying the cluserting algorithms.
+For that we will skip the column that has missing values and also the actual tarrget/output column and consider all others columns .
+Suppose we have two categories in the missing column eg male/female then we will create two cluster If we have three categoriess then there will be three cluster .
+Number of cluster = number of categories in missing column.